nfzerox/launchbad-revived/README.md

 using www.theos.dev -> `make clean package`

 # Limitations
+clicking launchpad icon again doesn't exit launchpad.
+FIX: Go into the applications folder and replace Apps.app with the original Launchpad.app

-clicking launchpad icon again doesn't exit launchpad (terminal command doesn't seem to have this issue)
+(terminal command doesn't seem to have this issue)